hannwong/cakephp-practice/README.md

 But how's that possible?
 How can I know what lessons to create scenarios for?
 Well, most of these _"lessons"_ were _"learned"_ before I even started building this app: I read the CakePHP source code like an open book.

 And to my potential employer (the one I'm desperately trying to impress now!), my forgetting CakePHP internals in my first interview was because I didn't _study_ for the CakePHP interview.
 I thought it would be an _open book test_.
 I learned the definition of _"homework"_ that day: homework is to be _done_, not merely to be mentioned as a _possibility_.
+(I am actually [a diligent person](#i-am-very-diligent-really); I do my homework, usually.)

 No, I am not particularly susceptible to scope-creep, nor do I particularly love writing textbooks.
 You gotta understand the _power and draw_ this potential employer has on me, so you'll know my psychotic desperation to avoid doing homework that is seen as below their standards.
 Writing a textbook on CakePHP would definitely have earned me a place with that employer, but that was not humanly possible in a short time!
 I can read source codes like an open book; I cannot write books in an instant.
 (To me: repeat after myself... _"I am mere mortal, I cannot fly, stop watching DC Comics movies"_)